Security-Onion-Solutions/securityonion-docs/alerts.rst

    pcre:ET MISC

-After making changes to the file, update your rules as shown in the `Updating Rules <https://securityonion.readthedocs.io/en/latest/rules.html#updating-rules>`_ section.
+After making changes to the file, update your rules as shown in the :ref:`rules` section.

 modifysid.conf
 --------------